iMovie is a simple video editor that comes standard on many Macs. It can also be downloaded in the Mac App Store for free.

 - Click Save, then the export will begin.
 You can track its progress in iMovie.

 - Once the export is complete, a notification will appear indicating that your share was successful.
-View the finished, compressed file to make sure it looks and sounds correct, then upload it to Vimeo.
+View the exported compressed file to test before uploading to Vimeo.